 What happens if I move?

-If you provide your new address to the Court, it will be kept in a confidential part of your file, and the public will not have access to it.
+If you provide your new address to the court, make sure to confirm that it will be kept in a confidential part of your file so the public will not have access to it.
 However, your new address could possibly be released to court or law enforcement officials.
 If you feel unsafe giving your new address, you may be able to use the address of a friend you trust or a P.O.
 Box instead.

 Additionally, the federal law provides what is called “Full Faith and Credit,” which means that once you have a criminal or civil protection order, it follows you wherever you go, including U.S. Territories and tribal lands.
 Different states have different rules for enforcing out-of-state protection orders.
 You can find out about your state’s policies by contacting a domestic violence program, the clerk of courts, or the prosecutor in your area.